Privatized Banking – Life Insurance Loans and Why We Use Them

 And, your cash value is contractually guaranteed to never drop in value, so you’ll never have to worry about losing money.

-There are no checkpoints, gates, bars, or denials on accessing your policy’s cash value.
+There are no checkpoints, gates, bars, or denials to accessing your policy’s cash value.
 The only limitation on how much capital you can get is how much you’ve put into the policy in the first place.

 *Individual policies are based on age, gender, and habits.
 Individual considerations may improve or delay the timeframe of your liquidity.

-What Is A Life Insurance Loan?
+What Is a Life Insurance Loan?

 Collateralizing Your Cash Value

 When you access your cash value, you are taking a loan from the life insurance company, using your policy as collateral.
+This method allows you to use the cash value to access loans without interrupting growth.

 When you take a loan, the life insurance company places a lien on a portion of your cash value equal to the loan amount.
 That portion cannot be used as collateral until you start to pay back the loan.
 As the loan is paid back, the lien is equivalently reduced.